 Right down the road from Buffalo Trace you can swing by the local cemetery and pay respect to this American legend.
 Pull up some facts on Daniel Boone while you are there, so you learn a little something during your visit.

 Stop Number Five: Wild Turkey- 1417 Versailles Road, Lawrenceburg, KY 40342

 Stop Number Six: Four Roses-1224 Bonds Mill Rd, Lawrenceburg, KY 40342

-This is will likely be your last stop because by now you have spent three hours on tours and some time between to do a little sightseeing and driving.
-You might not even make it here depending on how you structured you day.
+This is will likely be your last stop because by now you have spent three hours on tours and some time between doing a little sightseeing and driving.
+You might not even make it here depending on how you structured your day.
 Four Roses did have an option for you to not take the tour and just taste the bourbons, but you know how things change.